MADEIRA AND THE DESERTAS ISLANDS

 were unique experiences would be an understatement!''....
 JD, Cirencester, June 2011

 The Atlantic’s Floating Garden, as Madeira is affectionately known, is blessed with a wonderful spring-like climate, almost year-round.
-The floral display attracts many visitors in May and June, which is a bonus for us as June is a great time to see the seabirds for which the islands are famed.
+The floral display is at its best in May and June, which is a bonus for us as this is a great time to see the seabirds for which the islands are famed.

-The Desertas Islands lie tantalizingly close to the south-east coast of Madeira, and yet are relatively difficult to visit.
+The Desertas Islands lie tantalizingly close to the south-east coast of Madeira.
 The highlight of our trip will be a visit to Deserta Grande, with the rare privilege of staying overnight.
-From the boat we will scan for Pilot Whales, Bryde’s Whales, dolphins, Fea’s Petrels and Cory’s Shearwaters.
-As night falls the place comes alive with the calls of Cory’s, Bulwer’s Petrels and Madeiran Storm-petrels.
+From the boat we will scan for Pilot Whales, Bryde’s Whales, dolphins, Desertas Petrels and Cory’s Shearwaters.
+As night falls the place comes alive with the calls of Cory’s Shearwaters, Bulwer’s Petrels and Madeiran Storm-petrels.
 Every birdwatcher should try to visit a petrel colony at night at least once, as it is an unforgettable experience.
 On this tour we visit two!
 On one night we will be taken by licensed guides to a Zino’s Petrel colony, high on Pico do Arieiro, one of Madeira’s highest peaks.
 As night falls we can listen to the eerie calls and perhaps glimpse one of the world’s rarest seabirds, which nest here and nowhere else on earth.

-We will be based at the beautiful Royal Orchid Hotel, just east of Funchal, leaving here for one night when we visit Deserta Grande.
-The low bird diversity on Madeira means that we have planned an easy itinerary, with plenty of free time in which you can relax, or perhaps watch for seabirds, whales and dolphins from the hotel grounds.
+We will be based at the pleasant Royal Orchid Hotel, just east of Funchal, leaving here for one night when we visit Deserta Grande.
+The low bird diversity on Madeira means that we have planned an easy itinerary.
+Nevertheless, there will be plenty to occupy us for the week, and during any spare time we can relax or watch for seabirds, whales and dolphins from the hotel grounds.

-Sub-tropical laurel forest covers extensive parts of the north-facing slopes of Madeira, sustained by moisture from the north-east trade winds.
-Dramatic peaks of extinct volcanoes offer a spectacular backdrop to the birdwatching.
-Amazing vistas remind one of the high Andes, and whilst the species diversity is low, almost every bird we see is either an endemic species or race.
+Sub-tropical laurel forest covers extensive parts of the north-facing slopes, sustained by moisture from the north-east trade winds.
+Dramatic peaks of extinct volcanoes offer a spectacular backdrop.
+Amazing vistas remind us of the high Andes, and whilst the species diversity is low, almost every bird we see is either an endemic species or race.

-Trocaz Pigeons occur only on this one island in this one habitat, making their very existence precarious.
+Trocaz Pigeons occur only on this one island, in this one habitat, making their very existence precarious.
 Their habitat has been reduced by man’s activities in the past.
-Happily, today all the remaining laurel forest is protected in the huge Parque Natural da Madeira.
-The sprightly Madeiran Firecrest is quite common in the laurel forest as well as inhabiting mountain scrub.
-Related to the mainland Firecrest, it lacks that species’ bold white supercillium and has very different calls.
-The very distinctive Madeiran Chaffinch is also related to its mainland counterpart, and is soon to be split as a species in its own right.
+Happily, today all the remaining laurel forest is protected in the huge Parque Natural.
+The sprightly Madeira Firecrest is quite common in the laurel forest as well as inhabiting mountain scrub.
+Related to the mainland Firecrest, it lacks that species’ bold white supercilium and has totally different calls.
+The very distinctive Madeiran Chaffinch is also related to its mainland counterpart, and may one day be split as a species in its own right.
 Other species represented by local races include Blackcap, Sparrowhawk, Grey Wagtail and Blackbird.

 Walking the levadas, lined with Madeira Geraniums, we will have lots of time to enjoy the birds, flowers and insects.
 The only native reptile, the Madeiran Wall Lizard, scurries across rocky outcrops while Madeiran Speckled Wood and Indian Red Admirals flit over sunny glades.
-We have allowed a day and a half for levada walks, and these will be easy walking.
+The endemic Madeira Cleopatra is attracted to the flowers of the Pride of Madeira, a spectacular relative of Viper’s Bugloss.
+We have allowed two mornings for levada walks, and these will be easy walking.
 The forest at Ribeiro Frio is a delight to visit, whilst the spectacular Risco waterfall should be on everyone’s itinerary.

-The dramatic Sao Lourenco Peninsula juts out from the eastern end of Madeira and offers a completely different experience from the lush green levada walks.
+The dramatic Sao Lourenco Peninsula juts out from the eastern end of Madeira and offers a completely different experience.
 The basalt rocks have been eroded down to become colourful sea-cliffs and bizarrely shaped rock towers.
 Plain Swifts rip through the air.
 Berthelot’s Pipits sing from rocky pinnacles.
-Rock Sparrows are commoner here than elsewhere on the island.
-Canaries flit from bush to bush, and Common Quails call from long grass.
+Rock Sparrows are commoner here than elsewhere on the island and Canaries flit from bush to bush.

-On day three we will visit the Desertas Islands, with the rare privilege of staying overnight on Deserta Grande.
-Our boat is the lovely Ventura do Mar and the sailing time from Funchal is three hours.
+On day five we will visit the Desertas Islands, with the rare privilege of staying overnight on Deserta Grande.
+Our boat is the lovely Ventura do Mar and the sailing time from Funchal is three to four hours.
 The waters between Madeira and the Desertas are very deep, and upwellings bring nutrients to the surface, making it an excellent feeding ground for seabirds.

-In addition to the Desertas trip, we will do one other three hour boat trip later in the week, providing another chance for birds, whales and dolphins, plus Loggerhead Turtles.
+In addition to the Desertas trip, we will do another boat trip later in the week, providing further chances for birds, whales and dolphins, plus Loggerhead Turtles.

 Our hotel is also perfectly situated for watching the sea.
 On the occasional free afternoon you can look out for pods of dolphins, the blow of a Bryde’s Whale, or a seabird feeding frenzy which may contain a rare Barolo’s (Little) Shearwater.

 One final seabird deserves a special mention.
 In 1903, naturalist Ernesto Schmitz obtained a specimen of a petrel in Madeira.
-They were almost forgotten about for the next 80 years.
+It was almost forgotten about for the next 80 years.
 Local man Alec Zino took it upon himself to refind, then protect, the nesting grounds.
 The Zino’s Petrel or Freira de Madeira, is now fully protected and his son, Frank Zino, runs the Freira Conservation Project.

 Peaks of long extinct volcanoes jut up above a sea of cloud.
-The amazing sunsets alone are worth coming here for.
+The amazing sunsets alone are worth coming for.
 As darkness falls we will make our way to the colony, with the assistance of a licensed guide.
 We can listen to the wild calls of these rare birds as they return to their colony, and perhaps glimpse a bird overhead in the moonlight.
-Less than 100 pairs exist, and money from our visit will be used to protect them.

-The low species diversity means that this will be a very relaxed trip, although there are some aspects of it which we must draw to your attention.
+The low species diversity means that this will be a relaxed trip.
 Walking on the levadas is mostly flat and very easy.
 The levadas we have chosen are not those infamous ones with steep drops and no hand rails.
 On the Sao Lourenco Peninsula the path goes up and down hills, which we will do at a sensible pace.
-There are hand rails on the short sections where it is close to the cliff edge.
-To visit the Zino’s Petrel colony we have a 20 minute walk on a narrow but well made path with hand rails where necessary, returning in the dark with torches.
+To visit the Zino’s Petrel colony we have a 30 minute walk on a well made path with hand rails, returning in the dark with torches.
 The night on Deserta Grande is an amazing experience, but you will need a certain spirit of adventure.
-We go ashore on a dinghy and it is a wet landing on a pebble beach; you will need wet shoes or sandals.
 You can sleep on land under the stars or under a shelter, or on the boat.
-It should be very mild, and we will provide blankets and a mat.
+It should be very mild, and we will provide blankets and a soft mat.